10 Solutions to fix App Crashes and Keep Apps Running: For Apple iPhone, Samsung Galaxy, LG, Lenovo and Sony Xperia smartphones

-Kill the App Manually
+Kill The App Manually

 The middle button is usually “home” and takes you back to the initial screen.
-Then there is usually another button, either on the left or right side, to return to the previous screen or cancel an action.
+Then there is normally another button, either on the left or right side, to return to the previous screen or cancel an action.

 It’s the third button that interests us here.
 Sometimes it has an icon of a square, other times it has a series or vertical or horizontal lines.
 Press it and you will see the list of the apps you most recently opened on your phone.

 Within this window, some brands add a button called “clean” that will close all the apps you have open, including the one that is giving you problems.
 On some phones, you can also manually close each app, by clicking on a close button (with an X icon) or by flicking the app off the screen with your finger.